fnexarw/firstplc/README.md

 # firstplc

-A project to for coding plc in structure text.
+A codesys PLC project in structure text.